Neon Jungle: Amira McCarthy

 Born 2 February 1996, in London, McCarthy stated that she has always known that performing was something she wanted to do.
 She has said that the moment she realised that the route she wanted to go down was music as opposed to acting or dancing was when she took part in a singing competition at her school Westminster Academy.
 Similarly to Plummer, McCarthy was scouted to be in the group, found in Westfields Shopping Centre, west London.
 McCarthy later auditioned and made the final four.
 She is of African, Irish and Caribbean descent.

 Jessica Kate Plummer

 Born in London on 16 September 1992, Plummer is the oldest member of the band and had previously worked as an actress.
 She appeared in two episodes of the CBBC series Wizards vs Aliens.
-Her musical idols include Mariah Carey, Beyoncé Knowles, Rihanna and Jessie J. Plummer was discovered through the group's manager in Brick Lane, London, and from there was invited to auditions.
+Her musical idols include Mariah Carey, Beyoncé, Rihanna and Jessie J. Plummer was discovered through the group's manager in Brick Lane, London, and from there was invited to auditions.
 In 2019, she began appearing in the BBC soap opera EastEnders as Chantelle Atkins.
 In November 2020, Plummer was a contestant on the 20th series of I'm a Celebrity...
 Get Me Out of Here!, which was filmed in Wales due to travel restrictions during the COVID-19 pandemic.